 Everything's Coming Up Rosés!

-The last few years have seen a surge in the popularity of rosé wines.
+The last few years have seen a huge surge in the popularity of rosé wines.
 In 2015, they accounted for a mere 0.2% of the wines sold in America.
 After just two years, sales of rosé wines had increased by over 1,400%.
 Now, one out of every 36 bottles of wine sold is a rosé!
-This year, due to their sharply rising popularity, stores will begin stocking them in February, with the expectation that they'll fly off the shelves in spring and summer.
-WineShop At Home will be playing an important part in this "War of the Rosés" by offering up some amazing new wines.
+This year, due to their sharply rising popularity, stores began stocking them in February, with the expectation they'd fly off the shelves in spring and summer.
+WineShop At Home is playing an important part in this "War of the Rosés" by offering up some amazing new rosés.
 Get them while you can - they're sure to sell out quickly!

 Our new sweet Table Rosé is a blush wine mainly made with white varietals as its base.
 The golden rose color suggests the three white varietals that were the origin of the final blend.
 The light peach hue is obtained by blending a few gallons of red wine with white wine.
 This wine starts with citrus characters such as lemon and lime, along with sweet fragrances of honey, pear, and ripe apple.
 This wine is round and lush in the attack and there is a short to medium intensity in the mouthfeel.
 Straightforward, sweet citrus characters is what it’s all about for this blush rosé.
 The round finish will pair well with many dishes such as fish, pasta, turkey, or chicken.
-Although it's only $16.00 a bottle, this wine must be purchased in flights of three, a half-case, or a full case.
-It can also be purchased in combination with our other table wines.
+Purchase it in combination with our other table wines or get it separately for only $16.00 a bottle.